Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 If someone's not safe around your kids, you can ask for immediate modifications to protect them.

-Discuss your situation with us to explore your options.
-Our custody lawyer in Morristown, NJ, can help you modify the existing child custody plan.
+Discuss your situation with me to explore your options.
+As a custody lawyer in Morristown, NJ, I can help you modify the existing child custody plan.

-How Our Morris County Child Custody Attorney Can Help You Resolve Custody Disputes
+How a Morris County Child Custody Attorney Can Help You Resolve Custody Disputes

-Our approach at M. Hart Divorce & Family Law stands apart because we understand custody disputes from both legal and personal perspectives.
-Our founder experienced divorce as a child, bringing unique insight to every case we handle.
+My approach at M. Hart Divorce & Family Law stands apart because I understand custody disputes from both legal and personal perspectives.
+I experienced divorce as a child, bringing unique insight to every case I handle.

 - Creating detailed parenting plans that show your commitment to your child's well-being